Global Oil Prices Jump on Talk of Extending Production Cuts -- Update

-Oil futures jumped in Asian trading after energy ministers from Russia and Saudi Arabia said they would back a nine-month extension to a regime of global production cuts led by the Organization of the Petroleum Exporting Countries.
+Oil futures rose sharply Monday after energy ministers from Russia and Saudi Arabia said they would back a nine-month extension to the production cut deal by the world's biggest oil producers to limit supply.

 Continue Reading Below